 Collections and Conservation

-The Collections and Conservation Laboratory section of the Florida Bureau of Archaeological Research (BAR) is responsible for the preservation and curation of well over half a million artifacts which have been recovered from state-owned or state-managed lands.
+The Collections and Conservation Laboratory section of the Florida Bureau of Archaeological Research (BAR) is responsible for the preservation and curation of over 3.5 million objects, which have been recovered from state-owned or state-managed lands.
 Collections and conservation staff are responsible for acquiring, maintaining, preserving, interpreting, exhibiting and making available for study archaeological objects.
 These artifacts are acquired through state-sponsored research, permitted projects operating under Chapters 1A-31 and 1A-32, Florida Administrative Code, and by private donations made pursuant to Chapter 1A-40, Florida Administrative Code.
 For more information visit FLsenate.gov and FLRules.com.

 History of Conservation and Collections